 - Last-Mile Delivery

-When you spend the day visiting people and collecting new prospects, you spend a lot of time driving routes to each location.
+When you spend the day visiting people and collecting new prospects, you spend much time driving routes to each location.
 Route planning map apps can give you a leg up on the competition.
-Now, finally, you’ll be able to spend more time selling than sitting in traffic.
+Now, finally, you’ll be able to spend more time selling than sitting in traffic (having traffic data is very useful).
 This means sales reps can line up a higher number of appointments on sales routes they can reach in a day, which improves the odds of making more sales.
+This is a welcome change.

 Delivering large quantities of inventory on a route from the factory to retailers wastes time.
 With each location you line up along the way, it can quickly become inefficient.
-Use route planning to set your stops and improve journey time.
+Use proper planning to set your stops and improve journey time.
 You can save money on overtime labor and fuel when you utilize the best route map application.

 Managing routes for your fleet of trucks and drivers has never been so easy.
 Stay compliant with necessary policies while arriving promptly and decreasing your labor costs and fuel costs.
 Take the most effective route between stops and see immediate ROI for your company.

 Service and Maintenance

-Are you tired of one long commute from one location to the next throwing off your entire day?
-Route optimizing software helps you balance your many locations and stops.
+Are you tired of one long commute from one location to the next, throwing off your entire day?
+Route planning software helps you balance your many locations and stops.
 You can put them in an order that improves your efficiency.
 You can even take things like traffic and time of day into account while choosing routes.
 Fit more customers into the day and end up with higher satisfaction rates due to prompt arrival.
 Maintenance company owners can even route-plan for multiple vehicles on a straightforward map.